dcferreira/dcferreira.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MSc in Applied MathematicsMSc in Applied Mathematics
+    - course: MSc in Applied Mathematics
       institution: Técnico Lisboa
       year: 2015
     - course: BSc in Applied Mathematics and Computation